“Peace is not the highest goal in life. It’s the most fundamental requirement.” —Sadhguru

 Don’t identify with the feeling of peace that comes and goes.
 Identify instead with the awareness that is ever-present, unchanging and ever at peace.

-When you learn to stay rooted in the eternal peace of your true Self, it no longer matters what thoughts or feelings come and go.
+When you learn to stay rooted in the eternal peace of your true Self, it no longer matters so much what thoughts or feelings come and go.
 You learn to watch them dispassionately.

-There’s a lot of movement on the surface of the ocean but in the depths it is still and silent.
+There’s always a lot of movement going on at the surface of the ocean but in the depths it is still and silent.

 Discover the depths of your own being and you’ll no longer be so bothered by the movements on the surface.